Shahu of Kolhapur: Death

-Shahu died on 6 May 1922 in Bombay.
+Rajarshi Shri Shahu Chhatrapati Maharaj died on 6 May 1922 in Girgaon, Bombay (Now Mumbai).
 He was succeeded by his eldest son, Rajaram III as the Maharaja of Kolhapur.
-The reforms initiated by Shahu gradually began to fade for the lack of able leadership to carry on the legacy.
+The reforms initiated by Shri Shahu Chhatrapati Maharaj gradually began to fade for the lack of able leadership to carry on the legacy.

 Full name and titles

 His full official name was: Colonel His Highness Kshatriya-Kulaawatans Sinhasanaadheeshwar, Shreemant Rajarshi Sir Shahu Chhatrapati Maharaj Sahib Bahadur, GCSI, GCIE, GCVO.

 During his life he acquired the following titles and honorific names: